SpektraSystems/Azure-MySQL-DMS-Lab/Module 2: Migrate MySQL to Azure Database for MySQL online using DMS.md

 ```
 <img src="images/new6.png"/>

-## 1.3: Create an Azure Database for MySQL server
+## Exercise 3: Create an Azure Database for MySQL server

 To connect to your database server, you need the full server name and admin sign-in credentials.If you didn't, you can easily find the server name and sign-in information from the server Overview page or the Properties page in the Azure portal.
 To find these values, take the following steps: